 Our lead product candidate, NC318, is a first-in-class immunomedicine against a novel immunomodulatory receptor called Siglec-15, or S15.
 In October 2018, we initiated a Phase 1/2 clinical trial of NC318 in patients with advanced or metastatic solid tumors.
-We completed enrollment of the Phase 1 portion of this trial in August 2019 and preliminary data was presented at the Society for Immunotherapy of Cancer, or SITC, annual meeting in November 2019.
+We completed enrollment of the Phase 1 portion of this trial in August 2019 and preliminary data from the Phase 1 portion was presented at the Society for Immunotherapy of Cancer annual meeting in November 2019.
 We began enrolling patients in the Phase 2 portion of the trial in October 2019 and expect to announce initial data from the Phase 2 portion by the end of 2020.
-We expect to initiate an additional Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies in patients with advanced or metastatic solid tumors in the first half of 2020.
-Our second product candidate, NC410, is a novel immunomedicine designed to block immune suppression mediated by an immune modulator called Leukocyte-Associated Immunoglobulin-like Receptor 1, or LAIR-1.
-We expect to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration, or FDA, for NC410 in the first quarter of 2020.
+We intend to initiate an additional Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies in patients with advanced or metastatic solid tumors in mid-2020.
+Our second product candidate, NC410, is a novel immunomedicine designed to block immune suppression mediated by an immune modulator called Leukocyte-Associated Immunoglobulin-like Receptor 1.
+The U.S. Food and Drug Administration, or the FDA, accepted our investigational new drug application, or IND, for NC410 in the first quarter of 2020 and we intend to initiate a Phase 1/2 clinical trial in patients with advanced or metastatic solid tumors in the second quarter of 2020.